Klicko

-Klicko (Schlegelsburg) is a village in the administrative district of Gmina Myślibórz, within Myślibórz County, West Pomeranian Voivodeship, in north-western Poland.
+Klicko (Schlegelsburg) is a village in the Gmina Myślibórz, within Myślibórz County, West Pomeranian Voivodeship, in north-western Poland.
 It lies between the city of Myślibórz and the village of Renice.
 Within its administrative boundaries also lies the abandoned settlement Turzyniec.

 Geography

 It lies approximately 3 km south-east of Myślibórz and 60 km south of the regional capital Szczecin.
 It borders Myślibórz to the west, Myśliborzyce to the south-west, Ławy to the south-east, Renice to the east, and Dąbrowa to the north.
 The closest settlements within these village boundaries are Myślibórz, Mirawno/Myśliborzyce, Pluty, Renice (interrupted by the abandoned settlement of Turzyniec), and Podłążek respectively.

 Turzyniec, an abandoned settlement lies within the administrative boundaries of the village, the only other settlement to do so.

 Klicko lies east of the Jezioro Renickie (German: Rehnitzer Klietz See) ribbon lake, across which Renice is located.

 History

 The Schlegelsburg estate had an area of 3.8 ha between the years 1850 and 1860.
 It has historically always been a part of the city/municipality of Soldin/Myślibórz.

 Turzyniec has been a part of Klicko since 1999.

 A pedestrian and bicycle path was constructed between Klicko and Myślibórz in 2024.